dstl/Noisify/docs/basics/advanced.rst

 Implementations are passed down through inheritance.
 The main example of this is the AttributeFault fault type, which adds a single implementation which will attempt to map the fault onto all elements of the input object.
 This can be given to a Reporter to cause it to apply the fault to all of its attributes.
+Negative priorities can be used in base class implementations to ensure that they are resolved last.
+Negative priorities should not be used in normal fault implementation annotation.